hyperbting/AngularPrimeNGTemplate/src/app/snippet/README.md

-Snippets for use in lazy loading pages
+Snippets for use in lazy loading pages, In general, shared components.